 Noosa River & Lakes System

-- It is under constant pressure from human activitiy including construction, boat traffic, recreational pursuits, tourism, fishing and dredging.
+The Noosa River is a relatively unmodified river system with particularly high environmental and scenic values.
+It is under constant pressure from human activity including construction, boat traffic, recreational pursuits, tourism, fishing and dredging.